DiceDB/docs/src/content/docs/commands/JSON.CLEAR.md

 ---
 title: JSON.CLEAR
-description: Documentation for the Redis command JSON.CLEAR
+description: Documentation for the DiceDB command JSON.CLEAR
 ---

-# DiceDB Command: JSON.CLEAR

-## Overview

 The `JSON.CLEAR` command is part of the DiceDBJSON module, which allows you to manipulate JSON data stored in DiceDB.
 This command is used to clear the value at a specified path in a JSON document, effectively setting it to an empty state.
 This can be particularly useful when you want to reset a part of your JSON document without removing the key itself.